thomas-fossati/draft-tls-cid/draft-mavrogiannopoulos-tls-cid.md

 | 1000000                |  1.0, or about 1 in 1                        |
 {: #tab:clash }

 The takeaway is that 32-bits are probably too few for highly loaded servers that want to do HOTP as their primary CID allocation strategy.
-An alternative would be for the server to stop negotiating 'hotp' and fall back to 'fixed' when the number of active sessions crosses some threshold; another would be to increase the CID space to 40 or 48 bits when HOTP is used.
+An alternative would be for the server to stop negotiating 'hotp' and fall back to 'fixed' when the number of active sessions crosses some threshold; another would be to increase the CID space to 40 or 48 bits when HOTP is used; yet another would be to allow the length to be negotiable.

 # Security Considerations